mwelsch/security101/ente_selfhosting_traefik.md

   ```

 2. Place a Dockerfile insinde the `web` Folder to build the web app.
 Either use the [official one provided here](https://help.ente.io/self-hosting/guides/web-app) or my modified version attached below.
 I modified it TO ONLY RUN ENTE PHOTOS! (and updated the base image version from 20 to 23)
 3. Create a `compose.yaml` file in the main directory (yeit is supposed to be inside the server directory if you follow the official guide.
 But if I come back to update stuff later I will not remember where it was...).
+LOOK FOR STUFF IN CAPS FOR IMPORTANT NOTES.
 The code for the file is attached below and I explain there the modification I made to the original file.
 Your traefik config will probably be different from mine so you might need to change parts!
 4. Create a `museum.yaml` file based on the one provided bellow.
 To generate new secrets use theis oneline provided from [this kind github](https://github.com/EdyTheCow/ente-selfhost) repo

   ```bash